Chemotherapy & Other Systemic Therapies for Breast Cancer

 Antibodies are immune system proteins that recognize harmful substances as foreign to the body and help remove them.
 Monoclonal antibodies are drugs that bind to receptors or proteins on breast cancer cells.
 The drug trastuzumab, for instance, binds to human epidermal growth factor receptor-2 (HER2), preventing tumor cells from receiving signals that tell them to grow and multiply.

-In women with early breast cancer, trastuzumab may be given alone through a vein with intravenous (IV) infusion every one to three weeks for one year.
+In women with early breast cancer, trastuzumab may be given through a vein with IV infusion every three weeks for one year.

 To more effectively treat women with advanced breast cancer, doctors may prescribe trastuzumab with another monoclonal antibody or chemotherapy drug.
 Doctors may also use this combination of medications before surgery to manage early breast cancer.